pythonindia/inpycon-blog/content/blog/2020-Announcing-Keynote-Speaker-for-PyconIndia-2020-Naomi.md

 Author: Ramya K (@Ramya0701)
 Category: 2020
 Slug: 2020-keynote-announcement-naomi-ceder
-Summary: We are happy to announce that **Naomi Ceder** is a Keynote speaker for Pycon India 2020!
+Summary: We are happy to announce **Naomi Ceder** as a Keynote speaker for PyCon India 2020!

 We are happy to announce that **Naomi Ceder** is a Keynote speaker for Pycon India 2020!